zcaceres/MPC/Student-Handbook/StudentHandbook.md

 ###MPC Pre-Semester
 The Pre-MPC Term is a chance for students to practice the self-directed study format of Year 2 and 3 through a funded MPC Learning Contract.
 Students will become familiar with the MPC methodology, explore their interests and build skills of self-discipline which will provide them an advantage before entering the MPC three-year program.
 This will also provide the student the opportunity to enhance their MPC curriculum with an extra semester of courses.

-Cost:
+Pre-MPC Cost
+Costs are the same as any other term in the MPC.

 Cost Per Term: $4,000
 UFM Service Monthly Fee: $40
 * detailed information in in the “MPC Payment Fees” document

 Credits: UMAs will be awarded and will appear on your transcripts along with each course.
-This UMAs will constitute extra credits to enhance your pensum, they are not considered substitute credits for the official program.
+This UMAs will constitute extra credits to enhance your degree, they are not considered substitute credits for the official program.
 You are still required to follow up with the complete three year Program and accomplish the full 150 UMAs.

 <b>Pre-Semester Courses</b>
 The Pre-Semester comes with a standard set of courses.
 Some are fixed and others can be designed by the student.
 Each is worth 5 UMAs and is evaluated by letter-grade (nota literal).